djones1040/SALTShaker/docs/index.rst

     </style>

 **********
-SALT2 Training
+SALT3
 **********

 Overview
 ==========================================

-    SALT2 is a model of Type Ia supernovae that accounts for spectral variations as
+    SALT is a model of Type Ia supernovae that accounts for spectral variations as
     a function of shape and color.
-The goal of this software is to retrain the model from 2800 to 11,000 Angstroms to make use of izY data from PS1, LSST, and WFIRST.
+The goal of the SALT3 software is to retrain the SALT model from 2800 to 11,000 Angstroms to make use of izY data from PS1, LSST, and WFIRST.